‘Jeopardy!’ Champ James Holzhauer Has Won 14 Straight Games And Fans Are Losing Interest

 “@Jeopardy Needs to bring back the 5 game limit for champions!
 This is boring,” one person said.

-Nevertheless, Holzhauer is undaunted by the criticism and simply focusing on the next big win, according to Distractify.
-His current goal is to not only keep the winning streak going but beat the record of past Jeopardy! champ Ken Jennings.
-Jennings is perhaps one of the most well known contestants to star on the show.
+Nevertheless, Holzhauer is undaunted by the criticism and is simply focusing on the next big win, according to Distractify.
+His current goal is to not only keep the winning streak going, but also to beat the record of past Jeopardy! champ Ken Jennings.
+Jennings is perhaps one of the most well-known contestants to star on the show.

 He first appeared on the show in 2004 and lasted for 74 days, winning over $3 million.